accrescent/accrescent/CONTRIBUTING.md

   safe language.
 - Prefer higher-level languages like Kotlin where possible.
-If lower-level code is required for performance or other reasons, use Rust if feasible, but keep in mind that Accrescent is a high-level application and shouldn't require much low-level code, much less memory unsafe code.
+If lower-level code is required for performance or other reasons, use Rust if feasible, but keep in mind that Accroissant is a high-level application and shouldn't require much low-level code, much less memory unsafe code.

 ## Bug reports, feature suggestions, and questions